 Was the accident preventable?
-The determination whether there are available precautions is not a matter of legal principle but in a large measure a pure question of fact.
+The determination of whether there are available precautions is not a matter of legal principle but, in large measure, a pure question of fact.
 More precisely, it is a question of evidence (Brooks 1993).
-To establish that in itself the accident was preventable is not adequate, it must also be established that the preventative action is also reasonable and practicable.
+Establishing that the accident was preventable is not adequate; it must also be established that the preventative action is also reasonable and practicable.